-A: Please attend the info session on Monday, February 12th in order to hear more about the Summer Award and ask any remaining questions you may have.
-If you cannot make the info session, please email Kevin Carter, FastForward U’s Student Venture Coordinator (email@example.com).
+A: Please attend an Info Session (Tuesday, February 12th or Wednesday, February 13th) in order to hear more about the Summer Award and ask any remaining questions you may have.
+If you cannot make the info session, please email Kevin Carter, FastForward U’s Student Venture Coordinator (firstname.lastname@example.org).

 Though MoTrack Therapy is developing a solution that modernizes the long stagnant physical therapy industry through machine learning, gamification and computer vision, the close of the 2017 spring semester threatened to send the five Johns Hopkins University biomedical engineering majors who co-founded the company hundreds of miles apart.